TheMohdSuhail/ReactLearning/learn/Notes.md

 In this step, you created an application with a long, slow calculation.
 You learned how parent re-rendering will cause a child component to re-render and how to prevent the re-render using memo.
 In the next step, you’ll memoize actions in a component so that you only perform actions when specific properties change.

+# Step 2 — Caching Expensive Data Calculations with useMemo

+In this step, you’ll store the results of slow data calculations with the useMemo Hook.
+You’ll then incorporate the useMemo Hook in an existing component and set conditions for data re-calculations.
+By the end of this step, you’ll be able to cache expensive functions so that they will only run when specific pieces of data change.

+In this step, you memoized parts of your component.
+You isolated an expensive function from the rest of the component and used the useMemo Hook to run the function only when certain dependencies change.
+In the next step, you’ll memoize functions to prevent shallow comparison re-renders